syl051088/625_Final/README.md

 - **Optimization of Algorithm Efficiency**: Achieving performance optimization through parallel computation, RCPP, and dimensionality reduction techniques.
 - **Visualization**: Provide intuitive visual results to facilitate the demonstration of model performance.
 - **Practical Significance**: Dedicated to assisting the healthcare sector by providing data-driven insights to predict the risk of diabetes.

 ---

+## License

+This project is licensed under the [GNU General Public License Version 3 (GPL-3.0)](LICENSE).

+By using, modifying, or distributing this software, you agree to the terms and conditions of the GPL-3.0.
+For more details, see the [full license text](https://www.gnu.org/licenses/gpl-3.0.html).

+---